Graduate Student Resources

 Forms for WGS Graduate Students

 Graduate Committee Form: This form is for students who have selected either the thesis track.
 Once you have found a thesis director, you will fill out this form and have the thesis director sign off on it.
 When you and your thesis director have selected your committee members, they will also sign this form.

 Thesis Approval Form: Graduate students ready to defend the thesis will need to fill out this form online and then take it to the oral defense to gather committee members' signatures after successfully defending the thesis.
-File a copy, complete with signatures, with the WGS Graduate Director before submitting the signed original to the Office of Graduate Studies.
+File a copy, complete with signatures, with the WGSS Graduate Director before submitting the signed original to the Office of Graduate Studies.

 USF Tampa Graduate Catalog: All policies pertaining to the Office of Graduate Studies (formerly the USF Graduate School) can be found here.

 Student Code of Conduct: All students at USF are held to the Student Code of Conduct, which supports "principles of integrity, civility and respect."

 USF Graduate Student Life Guide: A great resource for students who are new to USF and the area.

 Academy for Teaching and Learning Excellence (ATLE): ATLE offers workshops for faculty and graduate assistants interested in enhancing their pedagogical strategies.
 Workshops are available free of charge!

 Graduate Studies Professional Development Workshops: Interested in polishing your presentation skills for conferences, honing your writing skills, or researching more effectively?
 These free workshops will help you with just that!

 Student Government Conference Presentation Grants: Presentation grants can help defray the cost of travel to conferences for students who are making conference presentations.
 These grants go quickly, so apply early!